REQUESTS ACCEPTED YEAR-ROUND

 She is a member of the Writers’ Federation of Nova Scotia, CANSCAIP, and SCBWI.

-Danielle Metcalfe-Chenail is a multi-passionate, multi-genre author who loves telling hidden, inclusive stories for audiences of all ages.
+Danielle Metcalfe-Chenail is a multi-passionate, multi-genre author of several books who loves telling hidden, inclusive stories for audiences of all ages.

 Danielle’s latest picture book, Freddie the Flyer is coming out in Fall 2023 from Tundra Books.
 It’s co-authored with Gwich’in pilot Fred Carmichael, and will feature the beautiful illustrations of Inuvialuit artist Audrea Wulf.